AVI means Audio Video Interleaved.

 Who Created AVI?

-Microsoft created AVI in 1992 with theintention of providing a dynamic AV format for the Windows platform as as answer to the MOV format developed by Apple.
+Microsoft created AVI in 1992 with the intention of providing a dynamic AV format for the Windows platform as an answer to the MOV format developed by Apple.

 Support for AVI Video Format

-The AVI format is supported across Windows platform.
-That’s understandable as it’s a MIcrosoft product.
+The AVI format is supported across the Windows platform.
+That’s understandable as it’s a Microsoft product.
 AVI is guaranteed playback over Windows Media Player.

 Although AVI seems to be a proprietary format, it has found wide support over the years.